-The Provost may temporarily separate a faculty member from his or her duties even before an ad hoc committee is appointed as specified in Step 1 or a sexual harassment investigation is initiated under Chapter 6, without loss of pay and usual faculty privileges, if it is the Provost's judgment that immediate harm to the faculty member or others is threatened by his or her continuance and that extraordinary circumstances warrant the action.
+The Provost may temporarily separate a faculty member from his or her duties even before an investigation is initiated, without loss of pay and usual faculty privileges, if it is the Provost's judgment that immediate harm to the faculty member or others is threatened by his or her continuance and that extraordinary circumstances warrant the action.
 The Provost may also use the term "administrative leave" in announcing a temporary separation.

-In the case of temporary separation from duties, within fourteen days either an ad hoc committee will be appointed, or a sexual harassment investigation will be initiated, or a voluntary agreement will be reached between the individual and the University.
+In the case of temporary separation from duties, within fourteen days either an investigation will be initiated, or a voluntary agreement will be reached between the individual and the University.
 The faculty member retains the right to file a grievance seeking an end to the temporary separation.
 During the separation period, the faculty member may consult with members of the University community, except those persons or categories of persons with whom the Provost expressly prohibits or restricts contact.
 The University shall make reasonable efforts to protect the continuity of the academic work of students, faculty and staff who are adversely affected.
 The Provost shall consult with the President of the Faculty and the dean of the relevant school during the temporary separation and indicate the reasons underlying any prohibited or restricted contact between the faculty member and other members of the University community.